 By JIM THOMAS -- Soft Serve News

-Auroras are difficult to predict with precision.
-They have stops and starts (known as sub-storms).
-If you are out there, you need to be patient and lucky.
-Here are some tools that will increase your chances.
-REAL TIME AURORA BOREALIS PREDICTION:
+The Aurora Australis, like its northern cousin, is difficult to predict with precision.
+It has stops and starts (known as sub-storms).
+Patience is important, but so is information.
+Here are some tools that will increase your chances of seeing it.
+REAL TIME AURORA AUSTRALIS PREDICTION:

 Here is the prediction of storm intensity for the next few minutes

 (the higher the Kp number, the larger the Aurora):

 The Space Environment Center's Neural Net Program estimates that . . .

 minutes, the Geomagnetic Activity level (Kp number) will be 2.67